-Campers have a significant amount of independence at camp, but our well trained and highly selective staff also closely supervises them.
+Campers have a significant amount of independence at camp, but our well-trained and highly selective staff also closely supervises them.
 A staff member always sits with campers at meals and stays in the cabin at night.
 At no time are campers left alone.
 During free times we strategically assign staff members to cover areas where the campers congregate.
-All our staff are trained in emergency procedures, and we go over them with all of camp on the first day.
-We do a fire drill with everyone at least once a summer.
+All our staff are trained in emergency procedures and have staff certifications that meet or exceed ACA standards.
+Additionally, camp staff attends a 7-day training/orientation period before camp sessions begin.

 We ensure that all campers are safe and properly supervised during all camp activities.
 Our staff has significant training in rescue procedures and monitoring the physical and emotional safety of campers as they participate in activities.
 Whether it’s waterfront activities or outdoor adventure activities, our staff is trained and required to follow strict protocols.
 Some safety measures we take during camp activities include:

 If you have specific questions regarding health and safety at camp, we encourage you to contact us for more information.